BWLN Events

 Virtual Event

 We are proud to celebrate Women’s History Month with Supermajority Ed.
 Fund and Ms. magazine.
 Please join us for a discussion about a new video and narrative series animating The Majority Rules – five fundamental values critical to achieving women's equality – presented by Reshma Saujani, Alicia Garza, Mariska Hargitay, Ai-Jen Poo, Cecile Richards, and others.
-The BWLN will co-host a Zoom discussion with the project’s creators at 7pm ET on March 8, International Women’s Day.
+The BWLN will co-host a Zoom discussion with the project’s creators on March 8, International Women’s Day.

 Meltzer Center for Diversity, Inclusion, and Belonging Speaker Series: Suzanne Nossel, author of Dare to Speak: Defending Free Speech for All